Table of Contents

 Understanding Nasal Polyps: Causes and Symptoms

-These polyps arise from inflamed nasal mucosa—the mucus-secreting tissue that humidifies and protects the nasal passages.
-Underlying chronic inflammation is generally the cause and often is associated with conditions like allergies, asthma, recurrent sinus infections, or cystic fibrosis.
+Nasal polyps are soft, benign masses that occur in the lining of the nasal passages or sinuses.
+They arise from inflamed nasal mucosa.
+Underlying chronic inflammation is generally the cause and is often associated with conditions like allergies, asthma, recurrent sinus infections, or cystic fibrosis.

 Typical symptoms of nasal polyps can include:

-- Congestion of the nose or a blocked nose
+- Nasal congestion or a blocked nose

 - Runny nose